 Despite the prominence of breast cancer awareness events across the country, cancer screenings, including mammograms, dropped by more than 80% during the pandemic and have yet to return to pre-pandemic rates.
 Screening and early detection are critical in preventing deaths from breast cancer—the CDC predicts that 10,000 more people will die from breast and colorectal cancer alone due to screening delays.
 There are a variety of national bodies that recommend breast cancer screenings for women of a specific age.
 While some differ when to start screening for breast cancer, all agencies agree that by the age of 50, female patients should have a mammogram at least once every two years.

-According to Behavioral Risk Factor Surveillance System (BRFSS) 2020 data, 78.4% of U.S. women aged 50-74 had received a mammogram in the last 2 years, but only 46.29% of eligible health center patients received a mammogram to screen for breast cancer.
+According to Behavioral Risk Factor Surveillance System (BRFSS) 2020 data, 78.4% of U.S. women aged 50-74 had received a mammogram in the last 2 years, but in 2022 only 50.28% of eligible health center patients received a mammogram to screen for breast cancer.
 Both national and health center rates are below the Healthy People 2030 goal of 80.5%.
 Breast cancer has the highest treatment costs of any cancer and is the second leading cause of cancer death in women.
 In a comparison of treatment costs for breast cancer, by tumor stage, the difference in costs between stage 0 and stage IV was up to $122,018 per patient.
 Diagnoses at an early stage also leads to a higher 5-year relative survival rate—98.2% when still localized, but only 31% when the cancer has spread to other organs or remote lymph nodes.
 With this in mind, it is easy to see the importance of identifying groups that might not be receiving the full benefits of screenings, ultimately resulting in cost reductions and lives saved.